The Hot Mess of AI: How Does Misalignment Scale With Model Intelligence and Task Complexity?: Background

 \looseness-1 \textbf{Different usage to classical literature.} In discussions of the bias–variance tradeoff, the setup typically assumes a deterministic model (\eg a regressor), with bias and variance estimated by retraining under different seeds or data sampling.
 That means the expectation is over training randomness $\varepsilon$.
 Our setting differs: rather than retraining multiple models, we analyze a \emph{fixed model} and take the expectation over input (\eg few-shots) and output (sampling) randomness $\varepsilon$ for \emph{the same task}.

-\looseness-1 \textbf{Incoherence.} Throughout this paper, our main metric of interest is the \emph{proportion of the variance to the total error}, which we define as \textsc{Incoherence}.
+\looseness-1 \textbf{Error-incoherence.} Throughout this paper, our main metric of interest is the \emph{proportion of the variance to the total error}, which we define as \textsc{Error-incoherence}.
 Formally, consider a set of questions $Q=\{q_i\}_{i\leq N}$ and a model $\fhat$.
-We then denote incoherence as
+We then denote error-incoherence as

-Since $\textsc{Error}(q_i,{\fhat})=\textsc{Bias}(q_i,{\fhat})^2+\textsc{Variance}(q_i,{\fhat})$, \textsc{{Incoherence}} is a \emph{relative} value in $[0,1]$: a value of $0$ means that the model never deviates from its average behavior and any error will be consistent; a value of $1$ means that every error the model makes is inconsistent.
-Importantly, a model can achieve a lower overall error rate, but have a higher incoherence, which makes it a comparable measure across error levels and model capabilities.
+\looseness-1 Since $\textsc{Error}(q_i,{\fhat})=\textsc{Bias}(q_i,{\fhat})^2+\textsc{Variance}(q_i,{\fhat})$, this metric is a \emph{relative} value in $[0,1]$: a value of $0$ means that the model never deviates from its average behavior and any error will be consistent; a value of $1$ means that every error the model makes is inconsistent.
+Importantly, a model can achieve a lower overall error rate, but have a higher error-incoherence, which makes it a comparable measure across error levels and model capabilities.
 We see such cases in Section~\ref{sec:experiments}.